bfur66/meteor-notes/readme.md

-# Boilerplate Meteor Project
+# Meteor Notes

-This includes a basic react and auth setup
+Note taking app using Meteor and React, tested with Mocha and expect